Russia says it has foiled a militant attack in Moscow | DW | 27.07.2020

 According to the FSB, the man was shot dead when he opened fire on officers trying to arrest him on the outskirts of Moscow.
 Media reports said a bag containing hand grenades was found on the man.

-The man, who the FSB said was from a Central Asian country, was said to have had links to a militant grup in Syria.
+The man, who the FSB said was from a Central Asian country, was said to have had links to a militant group in Syria.

 Read more: Russian far-east protesters rally against Vladimir Putin